Why You May Need an Experienced Lawyer During Foreclosure

 The Washington State Department of Commerce that oversees the Washington Fairness Foreclosure Act estimates that 90% of the people who could have potentially availed themselves of this program failed to do so, mainly because they don’t know about it.

-The Act allows homeowners to force banks to enter into negotiations to avoid a foreclosure, usually by a modification.
-The window of opportunity to request mediation opens once you get the notice of default and the window closes 20 days after the closing of recording of the notice of trustees sale in the county in which you live.
+The Act allows homeowners to force banks to enter into negotiations to avoid foreclosure, usually by a modification.
+The window of opportunity to request mediation opens once you get the notice of default and the window closes 20 days after the closing of the recording of the notice of trustees sale in the county in which you live.
 You cannot request mediation yourself and the bank cannot request it for you.
 It has to be requested through a housing counselor or an attorney.